 “I’ve noticed a big difference with the natural service, A.I. and embryo conception rates.
 So, I’m a fan of it.
 There’s a lot of things you can cut back on in the cow herd to save money when times are tough, but mineral is the last thing you should cut out because if your cows aren’t getting their mineral or vitamins, they aren’t breeding back, and you’re never going to have anything to begin with.
 In my eyes, they’ve got to have good mineral every day, 365 days a year.
 It’s for conception, for health and the health of their calf,” Alberts said.

 He and his neighbor run cattle together and market their cattle through production and online sales together.
 Alberts told his neighbor if they were going to continue to run them in the same pastures, he would have to upgrade his mineral program to the VitaFerm minerals.
 His neighbor balked at writing the check and investing in that type of mineral program.
 Alberts worked an agreement, where he pays for all the mineral and his neighbor covers other management costs, a win for both partners.
 Alberts said he includes the VitaFerm Concept•Aid 5/S right into his feed ration, at the recommended rates to ensure his cows are getting all the vitamins, minerals and Amaferm® they need to thrive.
-Amaferm is a precision-based prebiotic that is research-proven to increase intake, digestibility and absorption, maximizing the nutrients of the feed and forages available.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.

 “If you get 10 more cows to breed and wean off 10 more calves, that pays for your mineral pretty quick.
 I have my ways to save money but slacking on a mineral program isn’t one of them,” Alberts said.